Wearing and washing your

 Wear your jeans everyday for at least six months.
 The longer you wear them the more character and attitude they acquire.

 Rub with a damp cloth if you need to remove stains.

-If you need to get rid of a smell, hang your jeans outside in damp weather.
+If you need to get rid of a smell, hang your jeans outside a sunny and windy day.
 Additionally, you can turn them inside out, shaking them well.

 When it’s finally time to wash your well-worn jeans, turn them inside out and wash at 40 or 60 degrees Celsius.
 Stretch the inseam while the jeans are damp.
 Hang dry, don’t tumble.

 If you wash the jeans too early, the indigo just bleeds out over the whole garment, producing an even, dark indigo colour.

 WHY DOES INDIGO FADE?